IN THIS ARTICLE

 Guidelines for troubleshooting

-Infrared imaging is increasingly used for obtaining thermal maps, in particular of industrial installations, to quickly detect anomalies in plants, and to better target maintenance efforts and improve the efficiency of operation.
+Infrared imaging is increasingly used for obtaining thermal maps, in particular of industrial installations, to quickly detect anomalies in plants, to better target maintenance efforts, and improve the efficiency of operation.

 Thermal cameras are rather different from normal RGB cameras.
 First of all, thermal cameras tend to have much lower resolution than current RGB cameras.
 They also need special optics, not to block longwave infrared wavelengths.
 Then, even if thermal cameras normally carry a shutter, this is usually not used for taking pictures, but only for internal calibration of the sensor.